Functional-Feline-Society/blog/_drafts/http4s-p4.md

 ## Setting up the Server

-Whilst the http4s API is not completely intuitive, I have to check the docs every time I want to set up a Server, the requirements of the API do read well once they are written.
+Whilst the http4s API is not completely intuitive (I have to check the docs every time I want to set up a Server, or build a uri with query params) the requirements of the API do read well once they are written.
 To configure our server we do the following:

 ### Server builder
 {% highlight scala %}